Jamshid al-Kashi: Planetary computer

 Al-Kashi also invented a mechanical planetary computer which he called the Plate of Zones, which could graphically solve a number of planetary problems, including the prediction of the true positions in longitude of the Sun and Moon, and the planets in terms of elliptical orbits; the latitudes of the Sun, Moon, and planets; and the ecliptic of the Sun.
 The instrument also incorporated an alhidade and ruler.

 Mathematics

-Computation of 2π
+Computation of π and 2π

 Al-Kashi made the most accurate approximation of π to date in his al-Risāla al-muhītīyya (Treatise on the Circumference).
 He correctly computed 2π to 9 sexagesimal digits in 1424, and he converted this estimate of 2π to 16 decimal places of accuracy.
 This was far more accurate than the estimates earlier given in Greek mathematics (3 decimal places by Ptolemy, AD 150), Chinese mathematics (7 decimal places by Zu Chongzhi, AD 480) or Indian mathematics (11 decimal places by Madhava of Kerala School, c.
 14th Century).
 The accuracy of al-Kashi's estimate was not surpassed until Ludolph van Ceulen computed 20 decimal places of π 180 years later.
 Al-Kashi's goal was to compute the circle constant so precisely that the circumference of the largest possible circle (ecliptica) could be computed with the highest desirable precision (the diameter of a hair).